yuchangrachel/SpendWise/README.md

 8. User can upload receipt(file), view in Expense table.
 9. Build the Paginated Expense Record Table(create, view) with sorting function(with Boostrap).
 10. Integrate with Plotly Dash and optimize asynchronous Chart Loading.
-11. Implement RabbitMQ to publish and consume messages
+11. Integrate RabbitMQ to monitor user activity

 # TODO feature